konero/smooth/README.md

 http://assets.loilo.tv/smooth/smooth.Win.1.4.0.zip

-## ライセンス
+## License
 Apache2.0

-## ビルド方法
+## Build Method
 ### Win
 Windows10 64bit / VisualStudio2017
-AfterEffects CC2017 SDKをダウロードしてsmoothと同じ階層のディレクトリに置いてください。
+Please download the AfterEffects CC2017 SDK and place it in the same directory as smooth.

 ### Mac
 MacOSX Sierra / XCode9.0
-AfterEffects CC2017 SDKをダウロードして、sdkとリネーム後、smoothと同じ階層のディレクトリに置いてください。
+Please download the AfterEffects CC2017 SDK, rename it to sdk, and place it in the same directory as smooth.